Solving Bilevel Optimal Bidding Problems Using Deep Convolutional Neural Networks: Case Study

 In Table \ref{table:time} we present an average wall time per iteration and for different steps of our meta-optimization scheme.
 Dataset creation is a cumulative time for three sub-steps: generation of $10^5$ random vectors of $\qbat$, solving lower-level problems for every dataset entry, and data format post-processing of the generated dataset, which mostly include disk input-output (IO) operations.
 Most of the time is consumed for solving $10^5$ lower-level problems.
 Notice that bigger transmission system networks require more solver time.
 NN training is the time consumed for parallel CNN models training.
 Notice that this time does not depend on the transmission system network size, as it depends solely on the CNN and training hyperparameters.
 The last step is solving the meta-models, which is done sequentially for all 60 trained CNNs.
 A possible speedup of using parallel computations in this step would not be significant compared to the total time used per iteration.
 Notice that the time for solving the meta-models can vary greatly between different CNNs and different iterations.
 We consider this to be a normal solver behavior occurring due to binary variables $\xch$.
 For the dataset creation and the NN training, the average wall time is pretty much unchanged between different iterations, so we supply only the mean times without the standard deviation.
+Our model is highly scalable as long as the lower-level problem can be evaluated a number of times under reasonable time and resources.
+The alternative method from our two-part paper \cite{p1} and \cite{p2} has scalability issues when using lower levels with larger networks since it computes the lower level and the upper level simultaneously so the solution process can diverge.
+As seen in Table II, our method from this paper scales reasonably even for 73 and 300 bus systems.